10 Best Marauder Builds in Path of Exile 3.25

 When you have enough PoE Currency, you can then transition to the Cloak of Flame.
 It is best paired with the Dawnbreaker to reduce any physical damage you take from hits.
 The Lightning Coil is a viable option as well.
 Similar to the previously mentioned body armor, 50% of physical damage is taken as lightning damage when you have the Lightning Coil equipped.

 If you have saved up enough PoE Currency, we highly recommend that you get the Defiance of Destiny.
-This is a unique amulet that has grown in popularity since it was introduced a couple of leagues ago.
+Although this unique amulet has been nerfed in Patch 3.25, its value is still there for the Righteous Fire Chieftain.

 So, where do you go from here?
 You can think about getting a Mageblood and The Adorned if you really want to take things to a whole new level.
 As for the mods on the corrupted magic jewels, aim for "+% to Fire Damage Over Time Multiplier" and "7% Increased Maximum Life."